cepdnaclk/e23-CO2060-Smart_Travel_Companion/docs/README.md

 ---
 layout: home
 permalink: index.html
+repository-name: e23-co2060-
+title: Software Systems Design Project Template

+# Please update this with your repository name and project title
 repository-name: e23-co2060-Smart_Travel_Companion
 title: Software Systems Design Project Template

-# Please update this with your repository name and project title
-repository-name: eYY-co2060-project-template
-title: Project Template
----

 [comment]: # "This is the standard layout for the project, but you can clean this and use your own template, and add more information required for your own project"